cbsudux/Deep-RL/README.md

-# Pong-from-pixels-Keras
+# Deep-RL
-REINFORCE, DDPG, A3C and DQN implemented in Keras for Pong-V0.
+REINFORCE, DDPG, A3C and DQN implemented in Keras and TensorFlow for Pong-V0.